-Food poisoning, also known as foodborne illness, is a common yet distressing condition when food or beverages contaminated with harmful pathogens, such as bacteria, viruses, parasites, or toxins, are consumed.
+Food poisoning, also known as foodborne illness, is a common yet distressing condition that occurs when food or beverages are consumed contaminated with harmful pathogens, such as bacteria, viruses, parasites, or toxins.
 Each year, millions worldwide experience food poisoning, resulting in a wide range of symptoms that can be mildly uncomfortable, severely debilitating, or even life-threatening.

 The onset of food poisoning symptoms typically happens within hours of consuming contaminated food or drink, but it can also begin days or weeks later.
 These symptoms often include nausea, vomiting, abdominal cramps, diarrhea, fever, and fatigue.
 Though most people recover from food poisoning within a few days without specific treatment, the duration and severity of symptoms can vary significantly based on the type of pathogen involved, the amount of exposure, the person’s age, health status, and immune system strength.